digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 of the transaction).

 There is only a bounded relationship between these times, ensuring that the `ledger time` must be in a pre-defined bound around the `record time`.
-The tolerance (``max_skew``) is defined on the domain as a domain parameter, known to all participants
+The tolerance (``max_skew``) is defined on the sync domain as a sync domain parameter, known to all participants

 .. code-block:: bash